 Perhaps talk of poetry revealed something, rather than assuming a show or circulation of some sort.
-Clearly, there are ways of sharing and/or circulating without solid evidence.
+Clearly, there are ways of sharing and/or circulating that don’t elicit any solid evidence.

 Another interesting note here is the timing: Marvell’s appetite for stronger publication, absent through almost all of the 1650s and the first half of the 1660s, suddenly reappears.